Subject Requirements

 Grade 10:

-• Paper 1: Agricultural ecology, agricultural industry, zoology.
+• Paper 1: Agricultural ecology, agricultural industry, animal studies.

-• Paper 2: Edaphology (soil science), plant studies, sustainable natural resource usage, basic genetic and biological concepts.
+• Paper 2: Soil science, plant studies, sustainable natural resource usage, basic genetic and biological concepts.

 Grade 11:

-• Paper 1: Basic agricultural chemistry, edaphology (soil science).
+• Paper 1: Basic agricultural chemistry and soil science.

 • Paper 2: Plant studies and sustainable natural resource usage.